cambridge-cares/TheWorldAvatar/JPS_BASE_LIB/src/main/java/uk/ac/cam/cares/jps/base/converter/README.md

 |containedIn,Object Property, , ,GasPhase UNION Material,ReactionMechanism,exactly 1,A relation that identifies that a gas phase or material is contained in a reaction mechanism.,http://www.theworldavatar.com/ontology/ontokin/OntoKin.owl,contained in|
 |hasElement,Object Property, , ,Species,Element, ,A relation that defines that a species or molecular entity contains a chemical element.,http://www.theworldavatar.com/ontology/ontokin/OntoKin.owl,has element|

-> **_NOTE:_**  A) Object property names have the similar syntax of CamelBack notation except the beginning lower case letter.
+> **_NOTE:_**  A) Object property names have a similar syntax to CamelBack notation except for the beginning lowercase letter.
 For example, existsIn and containedIn.
-B) To specify the fact that a Site Phase or Bulk Phase exists only in a Material, SitePhase UNION BulkPhase is represented under the Domain column, Material is represented under the Range column and only is provided under the Quantifier column .
+B) To specify that a Site Phase or Bulk Phase exists only in a Material, SitePhase UNION BulkPhase is represented under the Domain column, Material is represented under the Range column and only is provided under the Quantifier column.
 C) An example cardinality restriction is shown in the definition of the containedIn object property.
-To represent the cardinality of at least 1 provide minimum 1 or and for at most 1 provide maxium 1.
-Currently, the TBox Generator does not support the cardinality more than 1, for example, exactly 2, at least 3 or at most 4 are not supported.
+To represent the cardinality of at least 1, provide minimum 1 or and for at most 1, provide maxium 1.
+Currently, the TBox Generator does not support the cardinality more than 1.
+For example, exactly 2, at least 3 or at most 4 are not supported.

 #### Data Properties
 Data properties or datatype properties can be represented just below TBox Metadata rows.
 However, it is recommended that data properties are provided after classes.
 Data properties can be provided above or below object properties.